Untouched Caribbean rainforests, sprawling savannahs and tropical reefs offer a wide variety of wildlife encounters and nature experiences.

 Day4: Drive to Talparo and visit Tamana Bat Caves

-Day5: Birding at Nariva Swamp and turtles at Matura Beach
+Day5: Birding at Nariva Swamp & turtles at Matura Beach

 Following breakfast, head over towards the east coast of Trinidad and Nariva Swamp, the island’s largest freshwater wetland, to go birding and keep an eye out for red howler monkeys and white-fronted capuchin monkeys.
 After spending much of the day at Nariva Swamp, make an evening stop at the beach at Matura, which is an important nesting site for leatherback turtles.
 The females come ashore between mid-March and May, and hatchlings can be seen up until August.